 Shortness of breath, even without any exertion, is a marked indicator of heart disease.
 Some women even start feeling clammy when suffering a heart attack.
 They feel as if they have run a marathon but they have not even moved a muscle.

 Heart disease is more fatal in women than men as women are less likely to consult a doctor or get their symptoms checked.
 They are also less likely to get their tests done.
+Be aware of causes that may affect your heart health.
 Early detection of heart disease can lead to earlier control of the situation and therefore, less damage to the heart muscles.